tcltk/tcl/doc/dev/value-history.md

 When we claim that Tcl 8.1 strings are kept in the UTF-8 encoding, we imply that Tcl 8.1 strings are constrained to a much smaller set of byte sequences than were permitted for Tcl 8.0 strings.
-This raises questions about both compatibility and handling of non-conformant byte sequences.
+This raises questions about both compatibility and decoding of non-conformant byte sequences.